Memory Usage of Pandas Categoricals

 ).sort_values()

 Now, we can put the sizes next to each other in a Pandas DataFrame.
-We will immediately see that despite the number of categories nearing 2000, the memory usage never comes close to that of the Series using plain Python objects.
+We immediately see that despite the number of categories nearing 2000, the memory usage never comes close to that of the Series using plain Python objects.

 sizes = pd.DataFrame([size, size_categorical]).T